Causes and Symptoms of Industrial Hearing Loss

-- Acoustic Shock Syndrome (Acoustic Trauma) - This can occur if people have been exposed to loud, unexpected, sudden noises close to the ears, causing eardrum damage.
-Examples of these include explosions, gunshots or loud sounds emanated from telephones.
+This can occur if people have been exposed to loud, unexpected, sudden noises close to the ears, causing eardrum damage.
+Examples of noises that can cause acoustic shock disorder include; explosions, gunshots or loud sounds emanated from telephones.
 Some people have described acoustic shock syndrome as having a stabbing feeling in the ear(s) and other symptoms that come with it include burning sensations, nausea and distorted hearing.

 Having to put up with conditions such as these can also lead to various psychological effects, such as Post Traumatic Stress Disorder, depression and a lack of sleep; no one should suffer from any of these symptoms, especially due to a negligent employer.

 Many people assume that deafness is a result of age and don’t realise that it could have stemmed from a lack of protection in a noisy working environment.
 By seeking medical attention and receiving a medical report, the results will be able to determine the cause of your deafness; whether it is work-related or not.

 Some of the main causes of industrial hearing loss are:

 - A one-off burst of sound, such as an explosion or any other loud, piercing bang.

 - Continued exposure to loud noise in work, especially if workers are not protected.

 - If the employer does not comply strictly with the Control of Noise at Work Regulations 2005 and take action to protect workers in areas that reach 80 decibels or more.

 - A lack of Hearing Protection Zones in the workplace.